The Animation Guild: Governance

 The Animation Guild is governed by its membership, which meets every two months.
 To supervise the Guild's affairs, every three years the membership elects a sixteen-person Executive Board by secret mail ballot.
 The Executive Board meets every month.
-As of December 2016, the key executives on the Board are:
+The key executives on the Board are: Jeanette Moreno King (as President), Teri Hendrich Cusumano (as Vice President), and Steve Kaplan (as Business Representative).
+The Business Representative is the only paid, full-time elected official of the Guild, which also has a paid staff.
+All other Board members work at studios under the Guild's jurisdiction.